 Potential Red Flags

 In terms of usability, Bondora does a few things differently to other P2P lending sites.
 First of all, you can customize the entire dashboard to your own preference.
-This is useful as everyone can personalise Bondora and use it in a different way.

 If you use the Bondora Go and Grow, you’ll find that some of the information that is relevant for investors that prefer to use the Portfolio Manager or Portfolio Pro might not be relevant to you.